BerlinVagrant/vagrant-dns/README.md

 ## Issues

+* macOS and systemd-resolved enabled Linux only (please read: [Platform Support](https://github.com/BerlinVagrant/vagrant-dns/blob/master/PLATFORM_SUPPORT.md) before ranting about this).
 * `A` records only
 * No IPv6 support
-* OS X only (please read: [Platform Support](https://github.com/BerlinVagrant/vagrant-dns/blob/master/PLATFORM_SUPPORT.md) before ranting about this).
-* For VirtualBox, manual configuration is needed for domain name visibility inside the guests.
+* Not automatically visible inside the box (special configuration of your guest system or provider needed)